 ISI Journal Citation Reports © Ranking: 2013: 169/332 (Economics)

 Online ISSN: 1749-124X

-China & World Economy invites the submission of articles by both Chinese and non-Chinese scholars.
+China & World Economy invites contribution of articles by foreign as well as Chinese scholars.
+Please submit your paper at mc.manuscriptcentral.com/cwe.

 EDITORIAL REVIEW AND ACCEPTANCE